 Whatever your skin type, hydration is important.
-We consistently lose water through trans-epidermal loss which is a natural process in which moisture evaporates from the skin's surface.
+We consistently lose water through trans-epidermal loss, a natural process in which moisture evaporates from the skin's surface.

-As humans, water makes up around 60% of our bodies composition so it only makes sense that maintaining healthy hydration levels is a key component to hydrated skin.
-But, our skin is actually one of the last places to receive the all important moisture from your "8 glasses a day".
+Water makes up around 60% of our bodies composition so it only makes sense that maintaining healthy hydration levels is a key component to hydrated skin.
+But, our skin is actually one of the last places to receive the benefits from your "8 glasses a day".

 For optimal skin hydration, we need to achieve a balance of water and oil throughout the layers of skin.

-The end goal is to harmonize; to retain moisture in dehydrated skin and to boost moisture in dry skin.
-The type of moisture needed - water or oil- is dependant on your daily environment and skin type.
+The end goal is to harmonize; retianing moisture in dehydrated skin and boosting moisture in dry skin.
+The type of moisture needed - water or oil - is dependant on your daily environment and skin type.

 Dry vs Dehydrated Skin

-In the winter months, it's not uncommon for us to experience "dry" or "dehydrated" skin, it's important to know that these two skin types require different courses of action.
+In the winter months, it's not uncommon for us to experience "dry" or "dehydrated" skin, it's important to know that these two skin types are different.